adonisjs/lucid-slugify/README.md

   <td valign="top"><code>"transformer":</code></td>
   <td>
     <p>
     A custom function to convert non-string data types to a string value.
-For example, if the source field from which slug is generated is a boolean, then we will convert it to `"1"` or `"0"`.
+For example, if the source field from which slug is generated is a boolean, then we will convert it to <code>"1"</code> or <code>"0"</code>.
     </p>
     <p>
-    By defining the `transformer` property you can decide how different data types can be converted to a string.
+    By defining the <code>transformer</code> property you can decide how different data types can be converted to a string.
     </p>
   </td>
 </tr>